Alexander Cameron Rutherford: Move west

 Rutherford quickly became deeply involved in the community.
-Among the roles he acquired during his first three years in the District of Alberta were president of the newly formed South Edmonton Football Club, secretary-treasurer of the South Edmonton School Board, president of the South Edmonton Athletic Association, vice president of the South Edmonton Literary Institute, auditor of the South Edmonton Agricultural Society, and worthy master of the Acacia Lodge, Ancient Free and Accepted Masons.
-He also became secretary of the Edmonton District Butter and Cheese Manufacturing Association.
-Rutherford also became involved in the provincial autonomy movement for the North-West Territories in 1896.
+Among the roles he acquired during his first three years in the District of Alberta were president of the newly formed South Edmonton Football Club, secretary-treasurer of the South Edmonton School Board, president of the South Edmonton Athletic Association, vice president of the South Edmonton Literary Institute, auditor of the South Edmonton Agricultural Society, and secretary of the Edmonton District Butter and Cheese Manufacturing Association.
+He was also the first master of the Acacia Lodge, Ancient Free and Accepted Masons, and had previously served as the master of the Mount Zion Lodge in Kemptville.
+He also became .Rutherford also became involved in the provincial autonomy movement for the North-West Territories in 1896.
 He was an early advocate for the incorporation of South Edmonton, hitherto an unincorporated community.
 When incorporation came in 1899, as the Town of Strathcona, Rutherford became the new town's secretary-treasurer after he had acted as returning officer in its first election.

 Throughout that period, he practised law, from 1899 with Frederick C. Jamieson, who later was elected as a Conservative member of the Legislative Assembly of Alberta.
 He employed single women as secretaries in an era that clerical workers were predominantly male, and he defended a First Nations person accused of murder when most lawyers refused such cases.
 As their practice grew, he and Jamieson also engaged in moneylending.
 Besides his law practice, Rutherford was a successful real estate investor, and he also owned an interest in gold mining equipment on the North Saskatchewan River.
 Several parks and neighbourhoods in the city, including Bonnie Doon (originally spelt "Bonnie Doone"), were created from land owned by Rutherford.